Bucks County Property Taxes, Explained

 Which Bucks County school district has the lowest property taxes?

-Among Bucks County districts we cover, Palisades carries the lowest typical total rate (about 0.93% of market value, roughly $4,174 per year on a $450,000 home) and Morrisville Borough the highest (about 1.97%, roughly $8,847 per year).
+Among the districts we cover that tax homes in Bucks County and operate public schools, Palisades carries the lowest typical total rate: about 0.89% of market value, roughly $3,989 per year on a $450,000 home.
+Morrisville Borough is the highest, at about 1.88%, roughly $8,454 per year.
 Rates also vary by municipality within a district, and the table above lists each one.

 Looking for a home in Bucks County?

 Tax data: Bucks County assessment office, adopted school budgets, and the Pennsylvania State Tax Equalization Board (Common Level Ratio).
 Effective rates assume an assessment at the current CLR, the right baseline for a purchase.
+Figures do not subtract homestead or farmstead exclusions, which lower the school portion for many owner-occupants; apply for those after you buy.
 Deemed reliable but not guaranteed; verify with the county and district before transacting.